Recommended Books for Edtech Enthusiasts

 At the heart of the new title by Eric Klopfer and colleagues is a central argument: Serious games don’t work because they are all too often focused too narrowly on very specific educational outcomes.
 In Resonant Games, they argue that outstanding serious games do more than chase outcomes.
 They also integrate play and content to generate experiences that truly resonate with learner’s real lives.
 The authors also drill down on key elements of game design.
 For anyone interested in games and their educational application, Resonant Games is an essential read.

 A People’s History of Computing in the United States by Joy Lisi Rankin, Harvard University Press

 Another highly recommended 2018 read is Joy Lisi Rankin’s A People’s History of Computing in the United States.
-Just out from Harvard University Press, Rankin’s study offers insight into some of the unsung pioneers of personal computing–namely, the teachers and students who were using computers to program poems, build games, exchange messages, and build online communities back in the 1960s to 1970s.
+Just out from Harvard University Press, Rankin’s study sheds the spotlight on several unrecognized early researchers in personal computing, including the educators who were using computers to innovate back in the 1960s to 1970s.
 Focusing on three projects based in New Hampshire, Illinois, and Minnesota, Rankin’s study is a fascinating historical account of early experiments in online learning and edtech.
 Although well received by most readers, Rankin’s book has also sparked controversy.
-This is largely due to Rankin’s account of how women were treated on the PLATO team, which is just one of the few early online learning projects discussed in her book (read more about the controversy here).
+This is largely due to her account of how women were treated on the PLATO team, which is just one of the few early online learning projects discussed in her book (read more about the controversy here).

 The Deep Learning Revolution by Terrence J. Sejnowski, MIT Press